-A politicized somatics regards individuals in dynamic relationship to other humans and to social forces through history.
-They are connected to collective bodies that they are a part of, whether family or community or society or even larger, seemingly abstract social forces that organize how we relate like patriarchy, racism and capitalism.
-I mean that the latter are not just abstractions but are very concrete in shaping people’s bodies, internal development and their relationships, sometimes through generations.
+A politicized somatics regards individuals in dynamic relationships with other humans and to social forces through history.
+They are connected to collective bodies that they are a part of, whether family or community or society or even larger, seemingly abstract social forces that organize how we relate like patriarchy, racism, and capitalism.
+I mean that the latter are not just abstractions but are very concrete in shaping people’s bodies, internal development, and their relationships, sometimes through generations.

 I know learning somatics happens largely through practice—for both practitioners and clients—and I’m looking forward to getting concrete about that in Part 2 of this interview.
 In the meantime, how did you become interested in somatics?
 What kind of training was involved in becoming a practitioner?